volker-raschek/prometheus-postgres-exporter-charts/README.md

 > [!NOTE]
 > The environment variable `GOMAXPROCS` is set automatically, when a CPU limit is defined.
 An explicit configuration is
 > not anymore required.
+>
+> Please take care the a CPU limit < `1000m` can also lead to CPU throttling.
+Please read the linked documentation carefully.

 ```bash
 helm install prometheus-postgres-exporter prometheus-exporters/prometheus-postgres-exporter \